lakhya-jyoti/Optical-Character-Recognition-Android-App/README.md

 # Optical-Character-Recognition-Android-App
 Android application for Optical English Character Recognition, completed during my internship at the Department of Computer Science &amp; Engineering, NIT Mizoram

+The application features include user authentication (login and signup), capturing or uploading images for English text extraction, copying extracted text, and saving scanned text records as notes.
+Developed using Java, the application leverages Firebase for storing user credentials and records.
+For optical English character recognition, Google's developer API is utilized, ensuring accurate and efficient text extraction.
+This project aims to provide a robust solution for converting images of text into editable digital text, facilitating better accessibility and usability of printed materials.